StuG IV Early German Self-Propelled Assault Gun Dragon 1/35

 This is the ideal position.
 Hard to make him sit both side legs in the tank fighting compartment.

 Firstly blew the base color dark yellow.

 Dark green camouflage pattern.
-I like 2 color camouflage as this, but it’s same as the latest finished up Panter.
-So I decided standard 3 color patterns.
+I like 2 color camouflage like this, but it’s the same as the latest finished-up Panter.
+So I decided on standard 3 color patterns.

 I performed washing slightly harder to show up a pattern of Zimmerit Coating, waffle pattern.

-Around the chassis and caterpillar tracks, I have been painting it with dust color plainly this time.
+Around the chassis and caterpillar tracks, I have been painting it with dust color this time.

 I painted the metal parts elegantly to harmonize with the mild dust weathering.

 The marking seems to be a self-propelled gun brigade in Ukraine in 1944, but I don’t know well.
 The mark of the fender is alphabet H?

 Oh, yes, I took these photographs in black back.
 The gray one that I always use becomes dirty and is washing.
 Is the black screen quite cool though it shows dirt?

 Because I spent a lot of decal fitting of Tamiya and Creos, all decals fitted on uneven coating surface perfectly.
 I thought they melted, but all safe.